GreedyGame/immersive-ads-unity/README.md

 To install the Native Ads Plugin in your Unity project, follow these steps:

 1. [Download](https://github.com/googleads/googleads-mobile-plugins/releases/latest) and import the latest version of the Google Mobile Ads plugin.
-2. Download the Native Ads Plugin package from this GitHub repository.
+2. Download the Native Ads unity package from this GitHub repository.
 3. Open your Unity project and navigate to the "Assets" menu.
 4. Select "Import Package" > "Custom Package" and choose the downloaded package file.
 5. Unity will import the plugin assets into your project.